All Saints CE Primary School - Reading Intent

 Reading feeds the imagination, it expands horizons and offers new and exciting ways of seeing and making sense of our lives and of the world around us.

 At All Saints we believe that all pupils should have the opportunity to become readers.
 This begins with them being taught the fundamental skills and knowledge of the alphabetic code through synthetic systematic phonics teaching.
 These skills allow all children regardless of background, needs or abilities to learn to read.
 We aspire to help all children, including the weakest readers, make progress and meet age related expectations.
 All-Saints School believes that synthetic systematic phonics teaching is the route for children to learn to read.
 We follow the Read Write Inc. programme from EYFS to Y2 (and beyond if a child needs more support in learning to read).

 - All-Saints school expects children in Nursery to listen to and respond to sounds in their environment.
 As well as this, we share stories and rhymes daily with the children.
-In their final term of Nursery, children are introduced to the Set 1 single letter sounds and begin blending simple words in the sound blending books.
+In their final term of Nursery, children are introduced to the Set 1 single letter sounds and rehearse oral blending through ‘Fred Talk’ and ‘Fred Games’.

 - It is expected than many children will reach some of these milestones earlier.

-- Early handwriting and spelling is taught through the Read Write Inc. programme.
+- Early handwriting and spelling is also taught through the Read Write Inc. programme.

 All-Saints School believes that following this progression of skills all pupils can become successful readers and achieve the building blocks of resilience, confidence and knowledge necessary to enable them to become successful learners.